oracle/oraclesolaris-contrib/OracleSolaris_OCI/02_Block_Storage/README.md

-## Step (1): Adding a block storage to your compartment
+## Step 1: Adding a block storage to your compartment

 In order to attach a block volume to your instance you need to first have a block storage created in your compartment.
 If you already have a block storage attached to your compartment, you can skip this step.

-#### a) Navigate to the Block Storage list by clicking on the hamburger icon on the left and click on Block Volumes
+#### 1.1 Navigate to the Block Storage list by clicking on the hamburger icon on the left and click on Block Volumes

 ![](Images/OCI_attach_block_storage.png)

-#### b) Creating your block volume in the specified compartment
+#### 1.2 Creating your block volume in the specified compartment